Ferdinand II of Aragon

-The Crown of Aragon that Ferdinand inherited in 1479 included the kingdoms of Aragon, Valencia, Majorca, Sardinia, and Sicily, as well as the Principality of Catalonia.
+The Crown of Aragon that Ferdinand inherited in 1479 included the kingdoms of Aragon, Valencia, Mallorca, Sardinia, and Sicily, as well as the Principality of Catalonia.
 His marriage to Isabella is regarded as the "cornerstone in the foundation of the Spanish monarchy".
 They played a major role in the European colonization of the Americas, sponsoring the first voyage of Christopher Columbus in 1492.
 That year the couple defeated Granada, the last Muslim state in Western Europe, thus completing the centuries-long Reconquista.

 Following Isabella's death in 1504, the couple's daughter Joanna became queen of the Crown of Castile.
 That year, after a war with France, Ferdinand conquered the Kingdom of Naples.
 In 1507 he became regent of Castile on behalf of Joanna, who was alleged to be mentally unstable.
 In 1506, as part of a treaty with France, Ferdinand married Germaine of Foix, with whom he had no surviving children.
-In 1512 he conquered the Kingdom of Navarre, ruling all the territories comprising modern-day Spain until his death in 1516.
+In 1512 he conquered most of the Kingdom of Navarre, ruling all the territories comprising modern-day Spain until his death in 1516.
 He was nominally succeeded by his daughter Joanna, but power was soon assumed by her son Charles I (later Holy Roman Emperor Charles V).